Frequently Asked Questions

 The Free Application for Federal Student Aid (FAFSA) determines your Expected Family Contribution (EFC).
 The EFC determines your eligibility for most need-based aid.
 Items that will affect need-based aid eligibility from year-to-year include: dramatic changes to income and/or assets, changes to the number of family members in college, changes to the number of family members residing in the household, etc.

 Is need-based aid offered to first-year international undergraduate students?

 Yes!
 Rollins offers limited need-based financial aid to international undergraduate students.
 Timing is critical in the financial aid process, so international students seeking need-based financial aid must apply at the same time they apply for admission.
 The pool of international applicants is highly competitive and the level of support provided from Rollins ranges widely, depending on particular family circumstances.
-Aid is determined based on the information provided by the family on the International Student Financial Aid Application (ISFAA), as well as the amount of Rollins academic scholarship received.
+Aid is determined based on the information provided by the family on the Non-U.S. Citizen Financial Aid Application, as well as the amount of Rollins academic scholarship received.
 Students seeking need-based aid will receive an email containing a link to the application once they submit their admission application to Rollins.
-We recommend that you submit the ISFAA within a few days of applying.
+We recommend that you submit the Non-U.S. Citizen Financial Aid Application within a few days of applying.

 Can my award be increased?

 The Office of Admission determines scholarship eligibility based on your academic history.
 Need-based financial aid is awarded based on uniformly applied policies designed to distribute available resources in an equitable manner.
 These awards are not negotiable.